Code: 9343

 Dimensions:

-Antique Georgian mahogany cased hydrometer bulbs, also known as philosophical bubbles or gravity beads.
+Georgian mahogany cased hydrometer bulbs, also known as philosophical bubbles or gravity beads.
 The circular turned mahogany box with domed lid opens to a velvet-lined interior with nine numbered glass beads (originally 12).
 They were used for testing the proof of spirit.
-The inside of the lid has the remains of a paper label and listed the spirits and their corresponding numbers.
+The inside of the lid has a paper label and the name of TELFER & AFLECK, Instrument Makers, Glasgow and lists the spirits and their corresponding numbers.
 They were invented by Alexander Wilson of Glasgow in the 1750s.